Dartford: Sport

-Dartford F.C. play at Princes Park Stadium and compete in the National League South.
-There are also three other senior clubs based in Dartford: Southern Counties East Football League Division 1 club Kent Football United F.C. and Kent County Football League clubs Fleetdown United who play at Heath Lane Lower, and Halls AFC who play at the Community Stadium at Princes Park.
+Dartford F.C. play at Princes Park Stadium and compete in the Isthmian League.
+There are also three other senior clubs based in Dartford, two of them in the Kent County Football League: Fleetdown United, who play at Heath Lane Lower, and Kent United, who play at Glentworth Sports Club, the former home of Kent Football United (now defunct).
+Southern Counties East Football League side Halls AFC play at the Community Stadium at Princes Park.

 Dartford Harriers Athletic Club was formed in 1922 and is currently based at Central Park.
 Originally founded as Dartford Rugby Football Club, the rugby players began taking part in cross-country runs in an effort to keep fit.
 Running soon became more popular with the players, and the club eventually dropped rugby around the end of the 1927–28 season, becoming Dartford Harriers AC.
 The club's running colours of blue and blue "hoops" are a legacy from the club's rugby origins, when the rugby players simply removed the sleeves from their old rugby shirts to create running vests.

 Dartfordians Rugby Football Club have five adult teams and a large youth section, and play their home matches at War Memorial Club House on Bourne Road.
 Their first team currently plays in London 1 South, following promotion from London 2 South-East in the 2017–18 season.

 Dartford is also home to Dartford and White Oak Triathlon Club; formed in 1988, it is one of the oldest British Triathlon Federation clubs in the UK.
 The club trains at The Bridge Estate, Dartford.

 Sports centres in Dartford include the Becket Sports Centre, within the grounds of Dartford Grammar School on Shepherds Lane, which is the home of several sports groups.

+Media

+Since the town is close to London, television signals are received from the Crystal Palace TV transmitter, placing Dartford in the BBC London and ITV London areas.
+Some areas of the town can also pick up a signal from the Bluebell Hill TV transmitter that broadcasts BBC South East and ITV Meridian.

+Local radio stations are: BBC Radio Kent (96.7 FM), Heart South (103.1 FM), Gold (603 AM) and KMFM West Kent, which broadcasts from its studios in Strood on 96.2 FM.

+The town is served by two local newspapers: the Dartford & Swanley News Shopper and the Dartford Messenger.